Allegryan/cse15l-lab-reports/labReport2.md

 }
 ```

-In order to fix reverseInPlace, I had to set the condition for the for loop to be the length of the integer array, arr, divided by 2.
+In order to fix `reverseInPlace`, I had to set the condition for the for loop to be the length of the integer array, arr, divided by 2.
 After that, I would swap the value at arr[i] with the value that is the same distance from the end of the array as arr[i] is from the beginning of the array.
 Prior to this change, the original code would go through the first half of the array and replace it with the second half of the array.
 This in concept is fine, but the loop would continue past the halfway point, so the values in the array after the halfway mark would not be replaced with values that came prior, as they should have.

 ## **Part 3**
 For me, the most interesting thing I learned from the past two labs was the running/creation of different servers!
 Making use of servers, URLs, and websites was especially cool because, since they've become such an everyday part of our already habitual internet usage, being able to apply the concepts that I've learned about coding onto creating simple search engines and servers makes me super eager at the thought of new possibilities and ideas that I can think of now that I have the basic blueprint learned!